Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Numerical Details

 We outline the numerical details to treat the coupled matter-photon system.
 First, for the matter Hamiltonian of the one-dimensional atomic system, we represent the single bound electron on a uniform real-space grid of $N_{x} = 3000$ grid points with grid spacing $\Delta x = 0.0707$ a.u. while applying an eighth-order finite-difference scheme for the momentum operator and Laplacian.
 Next, we perform an exact diagonalization of the Hamiltonian and obtain the spectrum of the system (converged eigen-energies $E_{i}$ and eigen-states $|\psi_{i}\rangle$).
 Now, using the completeness relation $\sum_{i=1}^{\infty}|\psi_{i}\rangle\langle\psi_{i}|=\hat{\mathbb{1}}$, the operators of the matter system can be expressed as~\cite{loudon2000}

 where the indices $i,j$ runs over the number of matter states considered.
-We consider $N_{s}=10$ lowest energy states to couple to the electromagnetic field.
-For the photonic subsystem, each photon mode is represented in a basis of Fock number states.
-In order to be able to treat the discretized photonic continuum numerically exact, we sample $N_{p} = 200$ photon modes where we truncate the Fock space and consider only the vacuum state, the $N_{p}$ one-photon states, and the $(N_{p}^{2} + N_{p})/2$ two-photon states as in Ref.~\cite{flick2017}.
+We consider $N_{s}=10$ lowest energy states for {the models of atomic and molecular hydrogen} to couple to the electromagnetic field.
+For the photonic subsystem, each photon mode is represented in a basis of Fock number states. {For the atomic light-matter system,} to be able to treat the discretized photonic continuum consisting of $N_{p} = 200$ photon modes numerically exact, we truncate the Fock space and consider only the vacuum state, the $N_{p}$ one-photon states, and the $(N_{p}^{2} + N_{p})/2$ two-photon states as in Ref.~\cite{flick2017}.
 This implies the dimension of the photonic continuum is $1+N_{p}+(N_{p}^{2}+ N_{p})/2=20301$.
-Coupling to $N_{s}=10$ lowest energy states of the atomic system give a matter-photon dimension of $10\times 20301=203010$.
+Coupling to $N_{s}=10$ lowest energy states of the atomic system give an atom-photon dimension of $10\times 20301=203010$. {We note that keeping up to the two-photon states for the different light-matter coupling strengths is sufficient to obtain numerical convergence.
+For example, the integrated ground-state density difference between the case including up to two-photon states and that where we keep only the vacuum state and the $N_{p}$ one-photon states is $\Delta n = 8.238 \times 10^{-10}$.}

-For the hydrogen molecule (H$_{2}$) in 1D, we used a grid $(0, 9]$ au for the internuclear separation with a uniform grid spacing $\Delta R = 0.1$ a.u.
-For the electron coordinates ($\hat{x}_{1}$ and $\hat{x}_{2}$), we represent both electrons on a uniform real-space grid of $N_{x_{1}} = N_{x_{2}}= 200$ grid points with grid spacing $\Delta x_{1} = \Delta x_{2} = 0.35$ a.u.
-We perform exact numerical diagonalizations to obtain the spectrum.
-We couple to the discrete photonic continuum as described above.
+For the model of the hydrogen molecule (H$_{2}$) in 1D, we used a grid $(0, 9]$ au for the internuclear separation with a uniform grid spacing $\Delta R = 0.1$ a.u.
+For the electron coordinates ($\hat{x}_{1}$ and $\hat{x}_{2}$), we represent both electrons on a uniform real-space grid of $N_{x_{1}} = N_{x_{2}}= 200$ grid points with grid spacing $\Delta x_{1} = \Delta x_{2} = 0.35$ a.u. {We perform exact numerical diagonalizations to obtain the spectrum and use only the $N_{s}=10$ lowest energy states for different $R$.
+We couple to the discrete photonic continuum as described above but for the molecular light-matter system, we include up to five-photon Fock states for each photon mode to obtain numerical convergence.}